 A loan to consolidate your debts is usually a personal loan, but different lenders may refer to similar loans as personal loans or loans to consolidate your debt.
 They are both unsecured loans with a fixed interest rate.

-A personal loan can be used for many reasons, including combining all of your debts into one loan, but they are not just for that purpose.
-You could use some of your personal loan funds for other things, such as making a home improvement.
+An unsecured loan can be used for many reasons, including combining all of your debts into one debt consolidation loan, but they are not just for that purpose.
+You could use some of your loan funds for other things, such as making a home improvement.

 On the other hand, a loan to consolidate your debts is designed just for that purpose.
 Usually, the lender requires you to use the funds to combine at least two debts, and they may only let you use the money for a different reason.
 You may need to take out a loan to consolidate your consumer debts.
 The lender would give you a lump sum of money when the loan is approved, or it could send it straight to your creditors.